adrientermini/todo-app/README.md

 * MapStruct

-## Frontend made with Angular 14.2.9 & PrimeNG
+## :art: Frontend made with Angular 14.2.9 & PrimeNG

 The UI has been designed with Angular, Sass and the component library **PrimeNG**.